marmello77/BatBookChap21/README.md

     d. software.txt -> data from the software-reference network, compiled from "chapter 21 supplement.xlsx".

     e. studies.txt -> data from the studies included in our systematic review, compiled from "chapter 21 supplement.xlsx".

+    f. figures 21.1 to 21.4.tiff -> figures produced with the code from chap21.R.